benmarte/hugo-catalog-site/content/_index.md

 ---

-This theme is under active development this means you will encounter bugs.
+This theme is under active development this means you may encounter bugs.

 With that out of the way.
 We do appreciate feedback, bug issues and PRs.
 Thanks.
 {{</hint>}}